 It’s our third week of the One Room Challenge, sponsored by Better Homes and Gardens, and my project is complete!
 Make sure to check out the One Room Challenge Blog to see all the rooms that are being renovated right now, you will find so much inspiration.
+Additionally you can watch all the tutorials for this laundry room renovation on my IGTV channel at CITYGIRLMEETSFARMBOY here.

 Here is a recap of my 6 week outline: